hmojicag/hmojicag.github.io/workshop-webapi-aspnetcore/session2.md

 ## Building the Models and Controllers

-Using the project we have just created using the **webapi** template create a `src` folder and move the `Controllers` inside it (It's not mandatory but I like to keep all my code insie an src folder).
+Using the project we have just created using the **webapi** template create a `src` folder and move the `Controllers` inside it (It's not mandatory but I like to keep all my code inside an `src` folder).

 Now Create a folder called `src/Models` and inside it a class called `Movie`.
 This class is going to be entity we are trying to manipulate (Get, Create, Update, Delete), this class will also serve as Model for mapping to a Table in a SQL Server database.